 Many people find that Original Medicare doesn’t cover enough of their health care costs based on the care they require.
-For example, Part A generally covers 100 percent of your hospital costs after you pay your deductible, which was $1,260 in 2015.
-And Part B only covers 80 percent of the cost for medically necessary services, making you responsible for the remaining 20 percent.
+For example, Part A generally covers 100% of your hospital costs after you pay your deductible, which is $1,556 in 2022.
+And Part B only covers 80% of the cost for medically necessary services, making you responsible for the remaining 20%.
 If a service isn’t considered medically necessary, you’ll pay the entire cost.
 Original Medicare also doesn’t include prescription drugs and long-term care.

 Medigap and Medicare Advantage are both good options to supplement your coverage and make your costs more manageable.

 What’s the difference between Medigap and Medicare Advantage?